davidlwx/davidlwx.github.io/content/about/index.en.md

 ## About Me

-{{< admonition type=info title="Brief info" >}}
-My name is `David`.
+>My name is `David`.
 I am a driven cyber security learner with a passion for penetration testing and cyber-related stuffs.
 With over three years of education and CTF experience, I have expertise in building solutions using Python and Bash.
 I am a quick learner, a team player, and always eager to take on new challenges. `Currently looking for a job.`
-{{</ admonition >}}